Have you ever heard the saying, “it went down the wrong pipe,” after someone has taken a sip or bite of food?

 Swallowing in and of itself is a complex process that involves more than 50 muscles and many nerves.
 So, as you can imagine, diagnosing the cause is super complex as well.

-Your doctor will first carefully review your medical history to provide a direction toward its causes, and may advise an endoscopy to rule out other issues.
+Your doctor will first carefully review your medical history to provide a direction toward its causes, and may advise an upper endoscopy to rule out other issues.

 “Blood work and an endoscopy are often the first tests we perform to arrive at the diagnosis,” Dr. Sugumar said.
 “More tests such a barium swallow study can be performed as needed if the underlying cause is elusive."